 Should your agent suggest a permanent policy (variable, universal or whole life), make sure you ask for the reason why.
 Agents tend to get a higher commission for permanent insurance so you can’t really expect them to give an unbiased answer.
 This is the advice of Andy Tilp of Trillium Valley Financial Planning in Sherwood, Oregon.
 They are well-trained to answer that question as “Of course you need [permanent life insurance].”

 If you’re feeling pressure from your agent, be frank with him.
 Do not hesitate to ask him how the commission will vary in each product.

 4. Would There Be Benefits in The Event of Disability?

-In some cases, life insurance companies often offer certain benefit in the event of disability.
+In some cases, life insurance companies often offer certain benefits in the event of a disability.
 One is a waiver of the premium provision that lets you waive your premiums in the event you become disabled.
 Usually, this will last for six months.